rogerhu/gdb-heap/README.md

 compiled with the --with-pydebug option that will only work with C extensions modules compiled with the /usr/include/python2.7_d headers.

-NOTE: The Python binary that accompanies Ubuntu 12.04 uses link-time optimization compilation.
+NOTE: The Python binary that accompanies Ubuntu distributions uses link-time optimization compilation.
 As a result, many of the Python data structures are optimized out and prevent gdb-heap from being able to properly categorize the various data structures.
 To take advantage of this capability, you will need to